alexkmbk/ActiveWindowsLogger/README.md

 The CSV files location is [%APPDATA%]\ActiveWindowsLogger\logs

-for each day will be created separate log file:
+For each day will be created separate log file:

 ![logs_screenshot.png](https://github.com/alexkmbk/ActiveWindowsLogger/blob/master/logs_screenshot.png)